Recipes from Italy

 • 80 g unsalted butter - ⅓ cup

-• 125 ml liqueur ½ cup, Alkermes.
-If you can't find this Italian liqueur, mix cherry syrup with a little rum or brandy to create a sweet and slightly alcoholic combination, similar to Alchermes.
+• 125 ml Alchermes liqueur - ½ cup - If you cannot find Alchermes, mix cherry syrup with a small amount of rum or brandy to create a sweet, lightly aromatic substitute with a similar flavor and color.

 • 2 egg whites